Twentysix26/Red-Docs/red/red_install_linux.md

 This guide will explain on how to install Red onto Ubuntu/Debian.
 Keep in mind that this guide is made for Ubuntu, and commands may differ with Debian.

-{% include callout.html content="**Warning**: For saftey considerations, DO NOT install Red onto the root user.
+{% include callout.html content="**Warning**: For safety reasons, DO NOT install Red with a root user.
 Instead, make a new one, following [this guide](https://help.ubuntu.com/14.04/ubuntu-help/user-add.html)." type="danger" %}

 ### Repositories